api7/lua-resty-etcd/api_v3.md

 * `http_cli`: the http client needs to revoke.

-Cancel the watch before it got expired.
+To cancel the watch before it get expired.
 Need to set `need_cancel` to get the http client for cancelation.

 ```lua
 local res, err, http_cli = cli:watch('/path/to/key', {need_cancel = true})